Pakistan Journal of Pharmaceutical Sciences

 1.Authors

-It is the responsibility of the authors to report any conflict of interest related to their research.
-The conflict of interest might be due to personal relationships, political, academic commitments, institutional obligations, or financial which might impact the outcome of their work.
-All authors should fill out a declaration form and submit it with the article.
+It is the authors' responsibility to report any conflicts of interest related to their research.
+The conflict of interest might be due to personal relationships, political or academic commitments, institutional obligations, or financial interests, which could impact the outcome of their work.
+All authors should complete an undertaking form (available on the PJPS website) and submit it along with the article.

 2. Reviewers

 The reviewers should declare any financial, academic, personal, professional, religious, or political conflict of interest.
-It should also include if the reviewers have any joint grants or collaborations (within the past 3 years) with the authors or if they are employed in the same organization
+It should also include whether the reviewers have any joint grants or collaborations (within the past 3 years) with the authors or if they are employed in the same organization.

-The reviewers should be asked if they have any conflict of interest with the authors or the content of the manuscript.
-If they do, they should be removed from the review process
+Publisher/Journal’s action: The reviewers should be asked if they have any conflict of interest with the authors or the content of the manuscript.
+The review process will not be initiated in case of any conflict of interest

 3. Editors